 Bankable Frontier Associates

 The methodology and sample size of the Smallholder Diaries was designed to generate a rich pool of detailed information and insights on a targeted population.
 The Smallholder Diaries are not intended to be statistically representative of smallholder families in participating countries.
-Total number of households in sample from Pakistan was 94.
-The sample came was drawn from 2 villages in Pakistan.
+Total number of households in sample: 93 (Mozambique) and the sample was drawn from 3 villages.
 Villages were selected based on their involvement in agriculture, and convenience in reaching them.
 The research teams used a screening process to help identify a range of families with 5 acres of land or less, diverse income sources, access to agricultural inputs, wealth levels, and crops to participate in the research.
-In Pakistan, the sample was selected using a traditional screener survey with questions related to household demographics, crops and livestock, main income sources, and wealth indicators, administered to all households in the selected villages.
-As a supplement to this process, village leaders and community representatives were consulted to help ensure local participation and eliminate households with large landholdings, harvests per year, use of inputs, and integration with local markets and a variety of families were chosen.
+In Mozambique, these eligible households were identified using a participatory rural appraisal wealth-ranking technique.
+Working with committees of village representatives, the research teams conducted wealth-ranking exercises to assess the relative wealth of households in village hamlets or subareas.

 Approximately 95 percent